groupoid/per.ex/README.md

 ### Normalization `normalize env ctx t`

 This function fully reduces a term t to its normal form by iteratively applying one-step reductions via reduce until no further changes occur, ensuring termination for well-typed terms.

 This function implements strong normalization, a cornerstone of ITT [1] and CIC [8], where all reduction sequences terminate.
 The fixpoint iteration relies on reduce’s one-step reductions (β for lambdas, ι for inductives), with equal acting as the termination oracle.
-For `plus 2 2`, it steps through `Elim (Nat, Π_:Nat.Nat, [m; λk.λih.succ ih], succ (succ zero)) → succ (Elim(...)) → succ (succ (Elim(...))) → succ succ succ succ zero`, terminating at a constructor form.
-Complexity is O(n·m) (term size n, reduction steps m), where m is bounded by the term’s reduction length, guaranteed finite by CIC’s strong normalization [8, via 2].
-Debugging prints are indispensable, tracing the path from `2 + 2 to 4`, aligning with CIC’s emphasis on computational transparency.
-The lack of explicit η-expansion or full cumulativity slightly weakens equality compared to Coq’s CIC, but termination holds.
+For `plus 2 2`, it steps to `succ succ succ succ zero`, terminating at a constructor form.

 **Theorem**.
 Normalization terminates (cf. [1], Section III, Normalization Theorem; [8], Section 4.6, Strong Normalization via CoC).
 Every well-typed term in the system has a